 Welcome to the pages of the Hybrid Nanostructures group.
-In our research we combine different methods from DNA nanotechnology, optical spectroscopy and scanning probe microscopy in order to study physico-chemical processes at the single-molecule level.
-Apart from methods development we investigate specific questions such as the nucleotide sequence dependence of DNA radiation damage and the mode of action of radiosensitizers that are applied in tumor radiation therapy.
+In our research we combine different methods from DNA nanotechnology, optical spectroscopy and scanning probe microscopy in order to study physico-chemical processes in nanoscale materials and at the single-molecule level.
+Apart from methods development we investigate specific questions such as the mechanisms of plasmon-induced chemical reactions, the nucleotide sequence dependence of DNA radiation damage and the mode of action of radiosensitizers that are applied in tumor radiation therapy.

 Our recent work: